Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 Only Consider IO1 when you need more IOPS than can be provided by GP2 or when there is a requirement on your database to always have some provisioned IOPS.
 As of now when RDS instance storage is mentioned, a GP2 database is implied.

-As mentioned before, you will pay for every availability zone in which the RDS instance is deployed so choosing a multi AZ RDS instance will increase your storage costs by at least by a factor of 2.
+As mentioned before, you will pay for every availability zone in which the RDS instance is deployed so choosing a multi-AZ RDS instance will increase your storage costs by at least by a factor of 2.
 ### Reducing storage size
 You can check whether most of the allocated storage of an RDS instance is used by comparing its Free Storage Space metric to its storage size.
 It is tempting to reduce the storage size to what you actually use plus some margin for safety.